farolfo/jComprehension/README.md

 });
 ```

 It's worth saying that the jComprehension implementation brings some SIGNIFICANT improvements regarding timing performance.
-This same code written above was timed for a list of 100 millons elements and the time of execution was:
+This same code written above was timed for a list of 100 million elements and the time of execution was:
 ```
 for+if: 13.260 seconds
 stream().filter: 33.311 seconds (most of the time is consumed by the collector)